k1mk8/CoverDetectionHub/README.md

 - **Librosa**: Used for audio loading and some feature extraction (MFCC, spectral centroid) in the simpler comparison methods.
 - **venv** (or other tool): For making the project portable in an easy way
 - **OpenAI Whisper**: Used by Lyricover to transcribe lyrics and measure similarity in lyric space.
+- **demucs**: A source‐separation library that uses deep convolutional networks to isolate vocals and instruments from mixed audio.
+- **MusicGen**: A generative model from Meta’s Audiocraft that produces high-quality instrumental music conditioned on input audio or prompts.
+- **Audiomentations**: A Python library for applying real‐time, on‐the‐fly audio data augmentation (noise, pitch shift, time stretch, etc.) to improve model robustness during training.

 Other programs that are needed to run:
 - [**ffmpeg**](https://github.com/FFmpeg/FFmpeg): Used for samples validation and simple preprocessing